jruwaard/aph_ema_handbook/docs/R.md

  NA's   :3
 ```

-To inspect the first 6 lines of data, type,
+To inspect the first 6 lines of data, type:

 ```r